RescueSocial/SNA-AH-Case-Reddit/README.md

 ## <b>Reddit - Social Network Analysis on Amber Heard's Case Example from Data Analysts, Researchers, and Scientists.</b>
 - It's important to look at Reddit in the context of cross-platform operations and comparing - e.g., ages of accounts during peaks, statistical differences or similarities, natural language processing, timelines, and amplifications.
-- Reddit Reports per year for 2018-2021 and a Users Report.
+- 4 Reddit Reports for per year for 2018-2021 and a Users Report.
 - Data from Reddit: 164,530 Contributions, 15,896 Submissions, 71,319 Accounts, Links
 - 5,025 Banned Reddit Accounts are the highest amount of contributors in years of operations.